pniaz20/popyrous/README.md

 - `tsc_metrics`: Time-series classification metrics, including accuracy, f1 score, concurrency (transitioning on time) and consistency (not changing prediction in consistent non-transitioning portions of the data)

+#### 2-3-6- cwt

+Continmuous Wavelet Transform

+- `calculate_wavelet_dataset`: gets a dataset, e.g., a pytorch dataset, or simply a numpy array, of sequences, and calculates CWT on each sequence.
+- `calculate_wavelet_vector`: gets a vector as a time series sequence (multiple features) and calculates its CWT

 ### 2-4- web

 This submodule contains some web-related functions for downloading files from the internet or Google Drive, storing them, reading their contents, etc.